 Hi.
 I’m Kierna.
-A veteran media exec and content leader with a bent toward stunning visuals, #blackgirlmagic and brainy stuff.
-I'm also an award-winning writer and editor.
+A writer, editor and veteran media person with a bent toward stunning visuals, #blackgirlmagic and brainy stuff.
 I like to think of myself as both cultural critic—and culture creator.
-Historian by nature with a futurist vibe, I've been at the content x creative game for over 20 years.
+Historian by nature with a futurist vibe, I've been at the content x creative game for over 30 years.
 I've seen and done some shit.

-I'm currently an executive producer and the showrunner for the Lena Horne Prize for Artists Creating Social Impact, a live production award show (produced by The Mark Twain Prize team, and the first of its kind named after an African American woman).
-We shot the pilot in February 2020 in NYC, just before Covid hit and the world came to a screeching halt.
+In 2020, I was showrunner and head writer for the Lena Horne Prize for Artists Creating Social Impact, a live production award show (produced by The Mark Twain Prize team, and the first of its kind named after an African American woman).
+We shot in NYC just before Covid hit and it seemed the world came to a screeching halt.
 As the show's creative lead, I scripted for notables like global activist Martin Luther King, III and the Academy Award-winning Common.
 Solange Knowles was our first honoree.
 If you love beautiful things, let me tell you, she's a radical gift to the culture.

-I’ve appeared on several popular podcasts including Longform, Slate’s ‘Slow Burn,’ the Combat Jack Show and others.
-I've also been featured in provocative documentaries including MSNBC’s Story of Cool and HBO Max’s On the Record.
+I'm host of the new podcast Culturati: Conversations with Kierna Mayo.
+Over the last few years I've appeared on several popular podcasts including Longform, Slate’s ‘Slow Burn,’ the hip-hop classic Combat Jack Show (RIP) and many others.
+I've been featured as a cultural commentator in thought-provoking documentaries including MSNBC’s Story of Cool and HBO Max’s On the Record.

 Back when I wore blazers (don't be silly, I will always wear blazers), I was the Editor in Chief and Vice President of Digital of EBONY magazine.
-During my tenure (2011- 2016) I lead ebony.com to critical acclaim, growing the online audience by over 400%, and boldly rebranded the venerable, 70-year-old print publication.
-Under my direction, EBONY was among the first national publications to publish many of the original wave of Black Lives Matter-era millennial journalists and thought-leaders.
-For EBONY's business side, I reimagined the EBONY Power 100 franchise and event, and helped broker a significant multi-year partnership with Apple iTunes.
-I also personally curated the Black film selection for the iTunes 2015 Black History Month landing page.
+During my tenure (2011- 2016) I lead ebony.com to critical acclaim, growing the online audience by over 400%, and then boldly rebranding the venerable, 70-year-old print publication.

 WAY BACK THEN

 In the earlier part of my career, after honing editorial skills as an urban affairs reporter for City Limits, I co-founded Honey magazine.
 As Editor in Chief of the niche, late ‘90s fashion and lifestyle publication, I helped foster an uncharted visibility for millions of women of color of the hip-hop generation.
-Now out of print, Honey is widely considered a cult-fave and an historic touchstone for modern Black feminists.
+Now out of print, Honey is widely considered a classic and an historic media touchstone for young Black feminists.

-From my nascent days as a pioneering, female hip hop journalist and original member of The Source magazine "Mind Squad," to my aught years as the lone Black editor at Hearst Magazine's CosmoGirl; from my Editorial Director stint with Tyra Banks, to my appearances as a guest contributor discussing race and identity related topics on cable networks today, my legacy is that of a multimedia storyteller with an unwavering commitment to the perspective of people of color, women and other culturally underrepresented groups.
+From my nascent days as a pioneering, hip hop journalist and original member of The Source magazine "Mind Squad," to the aught years as the lone Black editor at Hearst Magazine's CosmoGirl; and from my Editorial Director stint with Tyra Banks, to my appearances as a guest contributor discussing race and identity related topics on cable networks, I am recognized as a multimedia storyteller with an unwavering commitment to the perspective of people of color, namely Black women.

 As a published writer, I’ve penned articles, essays, cover stories, Q&A's and first-person narratives for national publications including: Essence, Marie Claire, The New York Times, Vibe, Cosmogirl, The Root, The Smithsonian and others.
 I am a contributor to Nation Books’ 2019 release, How We Fight White Supremacy, and in 2018, I wrote the forward to She Begat This by Joan Morgan (Atria Books) about the enduring cultural legacy of The Miseducation of Lauryn Hill.
 Many of my earliest writings are referenced and excerpted in academic and commercial texts including the seminal, And It Don’t Stop: The Best American Hip Hop Journalism of the Last 25 Years (Faber & Faber).